 They all basically do the same things.
 How much processing you do to your photos is a matter of preference.
 Remember, art is subjective!
 You and I may not like the same things.

 Post-processing is a huge topic though, so I’ll just give you a super quick overview of what I did to enhance my northern lights images to really make them pop.

 - Noise Reduction

-Happy Aurora Hunting!
+Happy Northern Lights Hunting!

-Patience & dedication is so important for northern lights photography… you need to stick around long enough for the good stuff.
+Patience & dedication is soooo important for northern lights photography… you need to stick around long enough for the good stuff to show itself.

 With a little planning, a lot of waiting, and a dash of luck, you too can witness this amazing natural phenomenon in Iceland called the northern lights.

 There’s nothing like seeing the northern lights in person!
 It’s magic. ★

 Check out my travel gear guide to help you start packing for your trip.

 Ready to fly?
 Here’s how I find the cheapest airline flights.